sc-forks/solidity-coverage/docs/api.md

 ## instrument

-Instruments a set of sources to prepare them for running under coverage.
+Instruments a set of sources to prepare them for compilation.

+:warning: **Important:** Instrumented sources must be compiled with **solc optimization OFF** :warning:

 **Parameters**